indica-mcf/Indica/doc/design.rst

 into a consistent format.
-When writing we can rely all diagnostics being represented in essentially the same way in memory and thus only need to convert it into a writeable format once, in the :py:meth:`src.writers.AbstractWriter.write` method.
+When writing we can rely all diagnostics being represented in essentially the same way in memory and thus only need to convert it into a writeable format once, in the :py:meth:`src.writers.DataWriter.write` method.
 The only task remaining is the simple one of writing to disk or a database in the private ``_write`` method.